antoinemansour7/VehiQ/README.md

 - **Vue.js**: Selected for its ease of learning and integration, Vue.js enables us to develop a dynamic UI efficiently.
 - **React**: Offers a vast ecosystem and high performance, ideal for complex UIs.
 - **Angular**: A full-fledged framework providing a wide range of features, suitable for enterprise-level applications.
+- Description:
+React is a front-end framework.
+It is an open-source JavaScript library developed and create by Meta Platforms formerly known as Facebook.
+It’s a component-based framework meaning developers can create reusable self-contained piece of code that defines a specific UI component.
+Rationale:
+Qualitative Assessment:
+Strengths:
+As previously mentioned, React has a component-architecture which makes it easier to manage large and complex applications due to its encapsulated nature.
+React ahs a virtual Dom which is a lighter version of the actual DOM in the memory.
+Thus, React has faster and more efficient DOM updates and Browser re-renders since it updates the virtual DOM then optimize when updating the real DOM.
+React is the most in-demand web framework as such it has a large and ever-growing community provides an abundance of resources such as tutorials, forums and online communities.
+Weakness:
+React is based on a flux architecture which can prove hard to learn for developers.
+New concepts such as Actions, Dispatchers, Views, and Stores are hard to understand for beginners.
+Indeed, the Flux architecture can introduce scalability challenges due to growing set of dependencies between the aforementioned concepts.
+Also, React’s flux architecture forces developers to write many repetitive codes known as boilerplate code to set up the Flux pattern.

+Description:
+Vue.js is a JavaScript framework for building interactive web interfaces.
+It focuses on the view layer and provides a simple API.
+It’s very approachable since its syntax is a blend of HTML and JavaScript.
+Vue.js is known for its vast ecosystems of libraries and tools making it a popular framework for both small and big projects alike.
+Rationale:
+Vue.js was chosen due to its simple nature.
+When we considered our front-end developers technological background, we found that Vue.js ’s ease of integration and incremental approach was the right fit for our team.
+Indeed, we are more familiar with HTML, CSS, and JavaScript thus Vue.js similar syntax is a great asset.
+Also, its component-based architecture and incremental philosophy enables us to modularize the code which help us scale harmoniously.
+Qualitative Assessment:
+Strengths:

 ### Integration and Interoperability